If you want to be a part of the program, a couple of nights ago when I had comedian Adam Corolla on my TV show, it was up in the air.

 I just found out it was in one piece.

-Um the the restaurant in front of it is gone, and the entire Pacific Coast Highway, every house on it in front of me is gone.
+The restaurant in front of it is gone, and the entire Pacific Coast Highway, every house on it in front of me is gone.

-And I mean for a mile.
+And I mean, for a mile.

-I the devastation is beyond description.
+The devastation is beyond description.

-For farming, why why do you think your house survived?
+Why do you think your house survived?

 And when Malibu burned the last time, her house didn't burn.

-So you will see weird pockets, it's just like you do in every fire, just like you do in tornadoes, where you see the house to the right is gone, the house to the left is gone, and the one in the middle seems completely untouched.
+It's just like you do in every fire, just like you do in tornadoes, where you see the house to the right is gone, the house to the left is gone, and the one in the middle seems completely untouched.

-Why would you have a survivor's guilt?
+Why would you have survivor's guilt?

-I mean, if you want to help people out that are really desperate and maybe fight for regulations and and and Sacramento to move the process so these people can rebuild their lives in a reasonable period of time.
+I mean, if you want to help people out that are really desperate and maybe fight for regulations and Sacramento to move the process so these people can rebuild their lives in a reasonable period of time.

-State farm pulled out.
+State Forum pulled out.

 They pulled out big time in the last year and a half.